nosada/mkosi-files/mstdnspawn/README.md

 $ sudo make install 		# install nspawn container
 $ machinectl start mstdnspawn	# run Mastodon instance
 ```

+You must create DB for mastodon after started container.

 ### Use existing content in Mastodon instance
 In this case, mastodon code tree and  content of PostgreSQL DB are needed: